CORD

 Ordering

 Consistent with UW-3043, all non-exempt radioactive material should be ordered by the Office of Radiation Safety through, and delivered to, the Central Ordering Receiving and Distribution (CORD) office.
 There are special circumstances when material may be ordered or delivered outside of this process, but that requires special arrangements ahead of time.
 To order radionuclides you must be assigned an authorized RAM user by your respective PI.
 Requisitions are collected between 12:00-12:30 PM.
-Requisitions made after noon will generally be placed the next day.
+Order submissions made after 2 pm are subject to being placed the following business day.

 Delivery